-The simpleABI-Q Procedure (Basic)
+The ABI-Q Procedure (Basic)

 Opening the exam On the computer desktop, double click the simpleABI icon.
-When the program opens select File →New →New ABI-Q Report.
+When the program opens select $File \rightarrow New \rightarrow New$ ABI-Q Report.
 The report will open and you can enter patient information, risk factors, symptoms, ICD codes, etc.